ezhilmathir/Circulate-the-values-of-N-variables/README.md

 PC
 Anaconda - Python 3.7
 ## Algorithm:

 ### Step 1:
-get the values from the user
+Get the values from the user
 ### Step 2:
-assign thr value of x variable
+Assign thr value of x variable
 ### Step 3
 Get the value from the user for the number of rotation
 ### Step 4:
 Using the slicing concept rotate the list

 ### Step 5:
-print the values it would be calculated
+Print the values it would be calculated
 ### Step 6:
-end the program
+End the program
 ## Program:
 ~~~
 #Program to circulate N values.
-#Developed by:
+#Developed by: ezhilmathi r
-#RegisterNumber:
+#RegisterNumber: 21500766
 def circulate():
     num1=[10,20,30,40,50,60]
     n=int(input())